socketteer/clooi/README.md

 - `!resume`: Resume last conversation
 - `!new`: Start new conversation
 - `!gen`: Generate a response (without sending a user message)
-- `!retry`: Regenerate the last response
+- `!mu`: Regenerate the last response
 - `!add [MESSAGE]`: Add a message to the conversation without triggering a response.
     - `[MESSAGE]`: the message to add.
 If not provided, shows a prompt to enter a message or message history transcript.
 - `!rewind [INDEX]`: Rewind conversation to a previous message.